Koel Mallick: Television

 Mallick made her television debut with Zee Bangla's first Mahalaya in the year 2007 as Devi Mahisasuramardini and her various avatars.
 She also appeared in Didi No. 1 in 2010 as a celebrity contestant.
 She also hosted her first talk-show Katha O Kahini.
 The show went on to air on Star Jalsha.

 In 2013 Mallick appeared as a celebrity judge in the Bengali version of Jhalak Dikhhla Jaa along with Bollywood choreographer Remo D'Souza.
 The show aired on ETV Bangla.
 She also starred in Dance Bangla Dance Junior as a Judge and in Season 11 as a celebrity judge.
 She was also seen in Zee Bangla's various reality shows like Rannaghor, Dadagiri Unlimited, and Didi No. 1.

 Mallick and Jeet were also seen as a guests in the Star Jalsha serial Sansar Sukher Hoy Romonir Gune for the promotion of the movie 100% Love.
 Mallick has also appeared on the popular soap Bojhena Se Bojhena which is also aired on STAR Jalsha.

 Brand endorsements

 Mallick has endorsed a variety of multi-national brands and has done television commercials for TVS Motor Company, glow & Lovely, Panasonic, and Vaseline.

+Political career

+On 27 February 2026, Mallick was announced as the Trinamool Congress party candidate from West Bengal for the 2026 Rajya Sabha elections to be held on 16 March.
+She was sworn in as the Member of Parliament of Rajya Sabha on 6 April 2026.
+On 3 June 2026, she was appointed as a member of the Committee on Labour, Textiles and Skill Development.
+On July 16, 2026, she resigned from her Rajya Sabha membership.

 Personal life

 Mallick married Nispal Singh (Rane) on 1 February 2013.
 They had been in a relationship for seven years before that, but both of them had decided to keep their relationship away from the glamour world of Tollywood.
 On 1 February 2020 she announced on Instagram that she was expecting her first child.
 On 5 May 2020, Mallick gave birth to a boy.
 The couple named their son Kabir Singh.
-On 3 October she announced the news of her second pregnancy via social media.
+On 3 October 2024 she announced the news of her second pregnancy via social media.
 On 14 December 2024 she gave birth to a baby girl.